-In July 2015, the Company entered into a manufacturing services agreement with Lonza Ltd ("Lonza") for the processing, development and manufacturing of the active pharmaceutical ingredient ("API") in its lead product candidate, vonapanitase.
+In July 2015, the Company entered into a manufacturing services agreement with Lonza Ltd, or ("Lonza") for the processing, development and manufacturing of the active pharmaceutical ingredient ("API") in its lead product candidate, vonapanitase.
 Under the agreement, the Company will issue purchase orders authorizing Lonza to manufacture API batches and will pay for the services and batches in accordance with terms and assumptions in the agreement and to be set forth in a project plan.
-As of September 30, 2016, the Company has issued a purchase order for 1.9 million Swiss Francs for the manufacturing of one batch which commenced in June 2016 and substantially finished in the third quarter of 2016.
-The Company has made payments of 1.0 million Swiss Francs and accrued 0.8 million Swiss Francs for the manufacturing services rendered under the agreement as of September 30, 2016.
-Additionally, in connection with this transaction, the Company has issued a purchase order of 0.2 million Swiss Francs, related to Lonza's acquisition of raw materials used within manufacturing of this batch.
-The related costs have been reflected within accrued expenses in its consolidated balance sheet as of September 30, 2016.
-Lastly, the Company has issued a purchase order for 7.6 million Swiss Francs, approximately \$7.8 million at current exchange rates, for the manufacturing of four batches to commence in June 2017.
-No services have been rendered under this purchase order as of September 30, 2016.
+As of March 31, 2017, the Company has issued a purchase order for 7.6 million Swiss Francs, approximately \$7.6 million at current exchange rates, for the manufacturing of three batches to commence in July 2017 and one batch to commence by the end of 2019.
+No services have been rendered under this purchase order as of March 31, 2017.

-Future minimum payments required under operating leases as of September 30, 2016 are summarized as follows (in thousands):
+Future minimum payments required under operating leases as of March 31, 2017 are summarized as follows (in thousands):

 Year Ending December 31: Amount

-2016 \$ 42

-2017 168
+2017 128

 2018 84

-Total minimum lease payments \$ 294
+Total minimum lease payments \$ 212

-Rental expense for the nine months ended September 30, 2016 and 2015 was \$136,000 and \$139,000, respectively.
 In addition to the base rent, the Company is also responsible for its share of operating expenses and real estate taxes, in accordance with the terms of the lease agreement.
-As of September 30, 2016, the Company has provided a security deposit in the amount of \$14,000 to the lessor.
+As of March 31, 2017, the Company has provided a security deposit in the amount of \$14,000 to the lessor.